steinwurf/wurfapi/README.rst

 Custom templates
 ----------------

-You can write you own custom templates for generating the rst output.
+You can write your own custom templates for generating the rst output.
-To to this you simply write a Jinja2 compatible rst template and place it in some folder.
+To this you simply write a Jinja2 compatible rst template and place it in some folder.
 Adding the ``user_templates`` key to the ``wurfapi`` configuration dictionary in the ``conf.py`` file will make it available.